o20n3/Facebook-to-Telegram-Bot/README.md

 ## Setting Up Server

-I have been working on the setup.py file to automate the server setup process.
+Run the setup.py file to automate the server setup process.

-[facebook-scraper](https://github.com/kevinzg/facebook-scraper) only gets the last two or three posts, keep that in mind if your pages posts more than 3 times in two minutes, or just change the check interval accordingly.

 ## What's working
 Right now the library used only retrieves text posts and photos, so no videos, shares or others